MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-log-analytics.md

 |activityDateTime |TimeGenerated |TimeGenerated |

-## Azure Monitor workbooks
+## Microsoft Entra workbooks

-Azure Monitor workbooks provide a flexible canvas for data analysis.
+Microsoft Entra identity workbooks provide a flexible canvas for data analysis.
 They also provide for the creation of rich visual reports within the Azure portal.
-To learn more, see [Azure Monitor Workbooks overview](/azure/azure-monitor/visualize/workbooks-overview).
+To learn more, see [Microsoft Entra workbooks](../monitoring-health/overview-workbooks.md).

-Application provisioning comes with a set of prebuilt workbooks.
-You can find them on the Workbooks page.
+The **Provisioning Analysis** and **Provisioning Insights** are two of the prebuilt workbooks available.
 To view the data, ensure that all the filters (timeRange, jobID, appName) are populated.
 Also confirm the app was provisioned, otherwise there isn't any data in the logs.

 :::image type="content" source="media/application-provisioning-log-analytics/workbooks.png" alt-text="Application provisioning workbooks" lightbox="media/application-provisioning-log-analytics/workbooks.png":::